majek/idea/site/027-callbacks/main.md

 bricks please!" everybody in the line will have hands full!
 The longer the queue the more bricks will get "buffered".

-Particulairly in node using Streams it's possible to receive plenty of data before the back pressure kicks in.
+Particularly in node using Streams it's possible to receive plenty of data before the back pressure kicks in.

 ```